-The IDT72P51749/72P51759/72P51769 multi-queue flow-control devices can be configured up to a maximum of 128 queues which data can be read via a common read port using the data outputs (Qout), read clock (RCLK) and read enable (REN).
-An output enable, OE control pin is also provided to allow High-Impedance selection of the Qout data outputs.
-The multi-queue device read port operates in standard IDT mode and "First Word Fall Through" mode (see Figure 46, Write Operations in First Word Fall Through).
-The queue to be read is selected by the address presented on the read address bus (RDADD) during arising edge on RCLK while read address enable (RADEN) is HIGH.
-The state of REN does not impact the queue selection.
-The queue selection requires 1 RCLK cycles.
+The IDT72P51339/72P51349/72P51359/72P51369 multi-gueue flow-control devices can be configured up to a maximum of 8 gueues which data can be read via a common read port using the data outputs (Qout), read clock (RCLK) and read enable (\overline{REN}).
+An output enable, \overline{OE} control pin is also provided to allow High-Impedance selection of the Qout data outputs.
+The multigueue device read port operates in standard IDT mode and "First Word Fall Through" mode (see Figure 46, Write Operations in First Word Fall Through).
+The gueue to be read is selected by the address presented on the read address bus (RDADD) during a rising edge on RCLK while read address enable (RADEN) is HIGH.
+The state of REN does not impact the gueue selection.
+The queue selection requires 4 RCLK cycles.
 All subsequent data reads will be from this queue until another queue is selected.

 Standard mode operation is defined as individual words will be read from the device.
 The read port is designed such that 100% bus utilization can be obtained.
-This means that data can be read out of the device on every RCLK rising edge including the cycle that a new queue is being addressed.
+This means that data can be read out of the device on every RCLK rising edge including the cycle that a new gueue is being addressed.

-Changing queues requires a minimum of four RCLK cycles on the read port (see Figure 48, Read Queue Select, Read Operation).
-RADEN goes high signaling a change of queue (clock cycle "D").
+Changing gueues requires a minimum of four RCLK cycles on the read port (see Figure 48, Read Queue Select, Read Operation).
+RADEN goes high signaling a change of gueue (clock cycle "D").
 The address on RDADD at that time determines the next queue.
-Data presented during that cycle ("D") will be read at "D" (+tA), and the next cycle ("E"), can continue to be read from the active (old) queue $(Q_p)$ , provided REN is active LOW.
-If REN is HIGH (inactive) for these two clock cycles, data will not be read from the previous queue.
-The next cycle's rising edge ("F"), the read port discrete empty flag will update to show the empty status of the newly selected queue $(Q_p)$ .
-The internal pipeline is also loaded at this time ("F") with the last word from the previous (old) queue $(Q_p)$
+Data presented during that cycle will be read.Reading data can continue from the active, provided REN is LOW.
+If REN is HIGH (inactive) for these two clock cycles, data will not be read from the queue.
+If a new selected queue is empty, any reads from that queue will be prevented.
+Data cannot be read from an empty queue.
+Remember that \overline{OE} allows the user to place the data output bus (Qout) into High-Impedance and the data can be read in to the output register regardless of \overline{OE} .